 Dogs are pretty good at giving each other feedback.
 When puppies play, they let out a yelp if another dog bites too hard.
 You can do the same to try and stop biting behavior.
 Just make sure to let out your yelp right away.
 This helps teach your dog that biting is painful and undesirable.

-If your yelps don’t seem to help and biting continues, you may consider using aids like a spray bottle filled with water or a soda can filled with coins to deter from biting.
+If your yelps don’t seem to help and biting continues, you might consider using aids like a spray bottle filled with water or a soda can filled with coins to deter from biting.
 A quick spray on their body or head from a spray bottle should be sufficient to discourage them from biting.
 You can also shake a can filed with coins to produce a noise that your puppy will find unpleasant, this will also help deter them from biting.

 Use positive reinforcement

 Positive reinforcement is a training technique that involves giving positive feedback to encourage a behavior.
 You can use it when teaching your dog not to bite by praising them when they direct their biting onto acceptable items like durable dog toys meant for chewing and playing.